newhuo-tech/trade-docs/source/index.html.md

  - The request parameter "contract_code" supports the contract code of futures, in that the format is BTC-USDT-210625.

- - When both of (pair, contract_type) and contract_code filled in, the contract_code is the preferred.  supports none any parameter filled in, it means all contract code in cross mode.
+ - When both of pair and contract_code filled in, the contract_code is the preferred.  supports none any parameter filled in, it means all contract code in cross mode.

 ###  Request Parameter